PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Related Works

 \textbf{Spatial Robot Representation.} There are two primary design decisions with respect to modeling the robot.
 First, how should the physical geometry of the robot be modeled?
 Existing methods typically use multiple spheres or ellipses to represent the quadrotor and its payload \cite{li2023autotrans, wang2024impact, foehn2017fast,son2019, son2020} or a single prism or polytope \cite{zheng2020, tang2015mixed}.
-These representations over-approximate at least one component (quadrotor, payload or cable), therefore limiting their applicability in highly constrained or cluttered environments.
+These representations over-approximate at least one component (quadrotor, payload, cable or environment obstacles), therefore limiting their applicability in highly constrained or cluttered environments.
+Spheres over-approximate the quadrotor, cable, and obstacles while ellipses over-approximate the quadrotors and obstacles used in this work.
+For example, ellipsoidal representations fail in the ceiling-wall environments in Fig. \ref{fig:ceiling_examples}, while single polytope representations \cite{zheng2020} fails in the ceiling-floor and narrow gap environments in Fig. \ref{fig:traj_9_10} and \ref{fig:ceiling_examples}.
 In contrast, our method addresses these limitations by leveraging orientation-aware polytopes for each robot component - quadrotor, cable, and payload.
-Combined with polytopic representation of the environments, we enable non-conservative distance evaluation, as shown in Fig. \ref{fig:poly}, facilitating aerial transportation in maze-like environments and narrow passages that are slightly larger than the width of the cable (see Fig. \ref{fig:traj_small_gap}).
+Combined with polytopic representation of the environments, we enable non-conservative distance evaluation, as shown in Fig. \ref{fig:poly}, facilitating aerial transportation in maze-like environments and narrow passages that are slightly larger than the width of the cable.

 \textbf{State and Input Modeling.} The second design decision is how states and inputs are mathematically represented.
 A popular strategy is to express the states and inputs as polynomials to facilitate trajectory optimization \cite{li2023autotrans, wang2024impact}.
 This is often paired with MINCO \cite{wang2022minco} to reformulate the problem into an unconstrained optimization to boost computational efficiency.
 While this approach can be used to achieve real-time capabilities, our experiments in Section \ref{subsec:q1} indicate that it may compromise both solution quality and convergence.
 In contrast, similar to \cite{foehn2017fast, zheng2020, son2019, son2020}, PolyFly operates directly in the native state space.
 Unlike polynomial parameterizations, the native state space approach places no restrictions on the shape of the state or control trajectories, making them inherently more expressive.
-Our experiments confirm that this added flexibility enables PolyFly to produce faster trajectories and tackle more complex environments than the state-of-the-art polynomial-based planner.